redwoodjs/redwoodjs-com-archive/docs/authentication.md

 > If you didn't see the [warning above](#setup), here it is again: the secret key should *never* be committed to version control!

-## Third Party Provider Installation and Setup
+## Third Party Providers Installation and Setup

 You will need to instantiate your authentication client and pass it to the `<AuthProvider>`.
 See instructions below for your specific provider.